Dhruva21/fitbit-oauth/README.md

 ## Set up the MongoDB
 - Make sure MongoDB is installed on the machine and running locally in MongoDB Atlas Service
-- command: mongod --dbpath ~/data/db
+- command on macos: mongod --dbpath ~/data/db